Tools

 • QR code for walk-in customers

-Bonus: Get them set up before they leave the shop (QR code tip)
+📱 Bonus: Get them set up before they leave (QR voucher)

-If the customer already has their phone out, the simplest option is to let them scan a QR code and register there and then.
+If they already have their phone out, let them scan the QR code on your voucher and register there and then.
+Once home, they can log in and set up all devices.

 How shops do this: